LHarveyDev/homes-for-hounds/README.md

 ![responsiveness](/documentation/am_I_responsive.png "Am I Responsive")

 This is my website created for my Milestone Project 1 submission as part of my Diploma in Web Development run by Code Institute.
 The website is a fictional rehoming site for greyhounds.
+The Homes for Hounds site is currently live, the link can be found [Here](https://lharveydev.github.io/homes-for-hounds/)

 ## User Experience (UX)